The Mother of Movies and Series Reviews not only brings you great films to see but researches the stories behind them.

 Charlie Tahan is awesome in this.
 I thought I remembered him from other movies but only recognized I am Legend (2007) from his filmography.
-I discovered though, I am not crazy— he’s in some of my favorite series.
-The new Ozark series, Wayward Pines series and Gotham are all shows I love to watch.
+I discovered though, I am not crazy—he’s in some of my favorite series.
+The new Ozark series, the Wayward Pines series and Gotham are all shows I love to watch.
 Owen Campbell as Josh was also brilliant casting.
 The rest of the cast is either too young to have done much or just not in shows/movies I’ve seen.

 I had to do some questioning after Super Dark Times, feeling quite lost with all the meaning behind it all.
 I rarely like a slow burn, but somehow this kept me hanging in there.
 I read an article from some guy who tweeted the director about certain symbolism in this film.
 Reading this gave me a few answers that appeased my questions but left me with others.

 A lot of plot points stay tethered to the guilt and paranoia of the scene that set the ball rolling down a very steep hill.
 One's ability to untangle the thread is up to the viewer.
 Those that miss vital points will probably not enjoy this film and while I didn't catch them all, I maintained enough of them so I was still there at the end having enjoyed the bumpy ride.

-Like everyone else that enjoyed it, I did love the way it plodded along.
+Like everyone else that enjoyed it, I loved the way it plodded along.
 Josh’s mum, oblivious with love to the possibility that his new mood might be connected with news from the town hit home for me.
 It's easy for situations and life to take an unpleasant turn, especially as a teenager, not having the life experience to make the right choices.
 Perhaps it doesn't just apply to teens but to anyone.